slateci/docker-images/README.md

 Make your changes to an image and increment the `version` field in `metadata.yml`.
 Pushing your changes to `stable` will automatically trigger a new image build.

-## Branches
+## Pull Requests
-When a branch is pushed to this repo, any folders that change in the branch will be built and pushed with the version tag set to that branch's name.
+When a pull request is made to this repo, a user with at least write permissions to this repo can enable pull request builds by either applying the 'ok-to-test' label or typing '/ok-to-test' in a comment.
+Then, any folders that change in the pull request will be built and pushed with the version tag set to 'PR-{PR NUM}-{BRANCH NAME}'.

 The version listed in `metadata.yml` will be ignored, but PRs will still check for version conflicts.

 ## FAQ
 ### Where are containers pushed to?
 Containers are currently pushed to both 'ghcr.io/slateci' and 'hub.opensciencegrid.org/slate'.
-Check the `IMAGE_URLS` variable in `build.py` to verify.
+Check the '--push-tags' flag in `.github/workflows/*` to verify.

 ### How do I trigger a lint job?
 Go to the 'Actions' tab on the top, click on 'Lint Dockerfiles' on the side, and then 'Run workflow ▼'.